 The Conversation Comes Later

-So maybe during the actual game in game interaction and direct confrontation isn’t readily apparent, but believe me, it’s there.
+So maybe during the actual game, in-game interaction and direct confrontation aren’t readily apparent but believe me, they’re there.

 The best analogy I can come up with is that everyone is working on a giant jigsaw puzzle, but everyone is working to make a different jigsaw puzzle and all of the pieces can go into any puzzle.

-I hope you enjoyed this article.
+I hope you enjoyed our picks for the best worker placement board games.
 If your favorite game didn’t make our list or if you just want to talk about board games, please leave a comment below.
 We’d love to hear from you.